Last Updated on by

 Security cameras.
 TP-Link offers severalsecurity cameras that allow you to keep track of what is happening at home when you are away.
 There is a cloud version that sends recordings to the tplinkcloud.com site, allowing you to view and manage recordings easily.
 Depending on which camera you choose, you can get features such as night vision, motion sensors, HD resolution, pan, tilt and zoom, and two-way audio.

 How do these alternatives compare to Belkin WeMo?

 Hub-less or with hub?
 Probably the best thing about WeMo is that you do not need a hub to operate the devices.
 Three of the alternatives do not require a hub for it to work.
-SmartThings, however, sells the SmartThings Hub for $99.00 and this is required for their smart devices to work.
-Check out the latest prices and discounts here!
+SmartThings, however, sells the SmartThings Hub and this is required for their smart devices to work.
+Check out the latest prices here!

 Price matters.
 These companies have their own pricing schemes for their connected products.
 In general, TP-Link and Ankuoo have the most attractive prices, while WeMo, SmartThings, and D-Link are priced competitively.

 If you are looking for a smart plug, then Ankuoo is the best choice.
-You can turn non-smart appliances into smart devices for less than $17 with Ankuoo’s smart plug.
-Most of the other manufacturers offer a smart plug within the $30 to $40 range, while SmartThings sells one for $49.99.
-If you want a smart plug that monitors your power consumption, your best bet is still Ankuoo, which sells a smart plug with a consumption monitor for only $22.
+You can turn non-smart appliances into smart devices with Ankuoo’s smart plug.
+Most of the other manufacturers offer a smart plug within a price range, while SmartThings sells a little bit higher.
+If you want a smart plug that monitors your power consumption, your best bet is still Ankuoo, which sells a smart plug with a consumption monitor.

 Devices.
 When it comes to the number of devices offered, SmartThings wins with Samsung offering several smart devices such as the lighting, switch, plug, and camera, as well as a range of sensors.
 Ankuoo is more focused on plugs and switches, while only D-Link offers a connected siren.